nitya/nitya/README.md

 "Vanakkam" is how you say Hello in Tamil, my mother tongue, and one of the ancient languages of India.

 It's hard to distill decades in tech into a few bullet points, but here goes.
- * I'm a PhD in Computer Engineering.
-My thesis focused on middleware for survivable distributed Java systems.
+ * **I'm a PhD in Computer Engineering.** My thesis focused on middleware for survivable distributed Java systems.
- * I'm a Parent.
-I believe in lifelong learning and instilling a sense of curiosity and creativity in kids.
+ * **I'm a Parent.** I believe in lifelong learning and instilling a sense of curiosity and creativity in kids.
- * I'm a Polyglot.
-At various times I have worked in: C, C++, Java, JavaScript, Dart, Python, and even Pascal.
+ * **I'm a Polyglot.** At various times I have worked in: C, C++, Java, JavaScript, Dart, Python, and even Pascal.
- * I'm a Public Speaker, an Innovator, an Educator, and a Community & Conference Organizer.
+ * **I'm a Public Speaker, an Innovator, and Educator.** I believe in paying it forward, and making connections that matter.

 I've worked on software and systems, in research & development roles, across industry, academia and startups.
 My technology interests span mobile & web development, distributed systems, ubiquitous computing, cloud & AI.